 How often are chicks available?

 We begin incubating our fertile eggs late January and our first chicks are available for purchase come February.
-We incubate until July 1st of each year and sell a limited number of adult hens at that time.
+We incubate until September 1st of each year.
 If you are interested in securing a particular breed from a hatch let us know and you can prepay for them so they are held for you.
 Most folks like to buy chicks in the spring because nothing is more cute than a fresh fluffy chick around easter!
 It takes roughly 5 months for a chick to reach egg laying age so think about that when ordering your chicks.
 In our mind, purchasing chicks in late June is the best way to go about it because by the time spring rolls around your chicks will be full grown mature ladies ready to lay all spring and summer for you!

 We can hold chicks for up to two weeks for you at no extra charge.

 How long do you guarantee the health of your chicks?